gilburns/Installomator-wiki/Frequently-Asked-Questions.md

 ### What if the latest version of the app is already installed?

-Short answer: That depends on if labels will know what the latest version will be.

-Longer answer:
+It depends on the label.
+Some labels can determine the latest version from the vendor's website or other resource.
+In that case, Installomator will see the latest version is already installed and do nothing.
+Labels that have a `appNewVersion` variable can do this.

-- Labels without this will re-download and re-install the latest over the existing installation.
+- Labels without `appNewVersion` will re-download and re-install the latest over the existing installation.
-- Labels with this info will only install the app if the version is different than the one installed.
+- Labels with `appNewVersion` will only download and install the app if the version is different than the one installed.
 - Labels that can use update tool will use that for the update (if the version is different)

 ### Why don't you just use `autopkg install`?